Arthur Berry (footballer)

-Arthur Berry (3 January 1888 – 15 March 1953) was an English amateur footballer who competed in the 1908 and 1912 Summer Olympics.
+Arthur Berry (3 January 1888 – 15 March 1953) was an English amateur footballer who competed at the 1908 and 1912 Summer Olympics.

 Family

-Arthur Berry's father Edwin 'Ted' Berry (1858-1925), a solicitor by trade, was a founder member of St. Domingo's FC in 1878.
-A year later the church team became Everton F.C. as they began to attract players from outwith the congregation.
+Arthur Berry's father Edwin 'Ted' Berry (1858–1925), a solicitor by trade, was a founder member of St. Domingo's FC in 1878.
+A year later the church team became Everton as they began to attract players from outwith the congregation.
 Ted Berry played as an outside-right for Everton for three seasons prior to the formation of the Football League in 1888.
-He later served as chairman and director of Liverpool F.C. from 1904-1909, overseeing the club's promotion back to the top flight and second League Championship title in successive seasons, 1904/05 and 1905/06.
+He later served as chairman and director of Liverpool F.C. from 1904 to 1909, overseeing the club's promotion back to the top flight and second League Championship title in successive seasons, 1904–05 and 1905–06.

 Club career

 Berry studied at Denstone College and Wadham College, Oxford.
 He played for Oxford University A.F.C., and earned two Blues in 1907 and 1908.

 He also played for Liverpool, Fulham, Everton, Wrexham, Northern Nomads and Oxford City.
 He played for England's amateur team in 24 matches between 1908 and 1913.

 Berry ended his playing career in October 1914 when he became a barrister.